Bryanmankind/briVault/README.md

 ## Deposit Phase
 Users deposit an ERC20 token (e.g., USDC) before the eventStartDate.

-Users must choose a team to bet on during deposit.
+Users must choose a team to bet on.

 ## Locking Phase
 After the tournament starts, no more deposits or team changes are allowed.

-Vault may earn yield depending on its strategy (e.g., Yearn, Aave).
+Vault may earn yield depending on its strategy (e.g., Yearn, Aave). to be added.

 ## Result Phase
 Once the tournament ends (eventEndDate), the owner sets the winner.